Mskat/java-thread-example/README.md

 # java-thread-example

 ## General info
 This project is a countdown simulation.
-It was created to learn how Java threads work as a part of writing multi-user chat application.
+It was created to learn how Java threads work, as a part of writing multi-user chat application.

 ## Technologies
 Java 8+